Dynatrace-APAC/dynatrace-apac.github.io/workshops/kubernetes-aws.md

 ### Create a Service Account and Cluster role

 Create a service account and cluster role for accessing the Kubernetes API.
 This creates the bearer token necessary to authenticate in the Kubernetes API.
-Use the following snippet.
+Use the following snippet in your shell terminal.

 ```bash
 kubectl apply -f https://www.dynatrace.com/support/help/codefiles/kubernetes/kubernetes-monitoring-service-account.yaml
 ```
+### Setup your Kubernetes Integration

+Go to **Settings -> Cloud and Virtualization -> Kubernetes -> Connect new cluster**

 ### Get the Kubernetes API URL

+Enter the below command and copy it for the **Kubernetes API URL**.

 ```bash
 kubectl get ing k8-api-ingress | grep -oP 'api.kubernetes[^[:blank:]]*'